 However, to link to that same image file using a relative path, you must follow the steps below.

-- The file must exist on the same server as the HTML file.
+- The file must exist on the same server as the HTML (hypertext markup language) file.
 So, if we were linking to "logo-200-gray.png" that file must exist on the server or locally.
 You could also substitute the name of this file for any other file on your server.

 - The path to the file must be relative to the directory of the HTML file.
 So, if we wanted to link the "logo.gif" file on this page, the local path as "/issues/ch001708.htm" which is the "issues" directory containing this page.
 Since the "logo-200-gray.png" is in another directory, we'd need to go to the root directory and then the "cdn/media" directory to the file.

 - Now that we know the path to the file is back one directory and then in "cdn/media", we know the path is "../cdn/media/logo-200-gray.png"; the "../" tells the browser to go back one directory.
-If we needed to go back two directories, this would have to be done twice.
+If we needed to go back two directories, this could be done twice.
 The completed example is shown below.